I tested the 004 parka from Bastong (the South Korean Barbour)

 man in profile in long tartan parka and camel chinos

-It's interesting to compare feeling and reality.
+It is interesting to compare feeling and reality.

 Almost mid-shin.

-From the back, open parka
+From behind, open parka

-man from behind wearing a tartan parka
+man from behind wearing tartan parka

 Warning: be careful when spinning your machine, it creates this kind of white crease on your chinos.

-There, thanks to the cord, the silhouette is cut into three fairly equal parts : from the feet to the bottom of the parka, from the bottom of the parka to the cord, from the cord to the top of the head.
+There, thanks to the cord, the silhouette is cut into three fairly equal parts : from the feet to the bottom of the parka, from the bottom of the parka to the cord, from the cord to the top of the skull.

 Another thing: we notice that there is no slit at the bottom of the parka.
 It's a bit reminiscent of ponchos.

-Front ready for bad weather, closed parka
+Front ready for bad weather, parka closed

-deface man tartan hooded parka
+man deface tartan hooded parka

 Plus, they're pretty big.
-It doesn't spoil anything.
+That doesn't hurt.

 That's it for the cut.

-Let's move on to the manufacturing details.
+Let's move on to the details of the making.

 2. We put the parka under the microscope